sagecodes/intro-git-github/README.md

 Github is free to use as long your projects are open / visible to anyone.
 If you want private repos for yourself or a team you need to sign up for a paid account.

+why use it:

+- sharing projects with others (Collaboration and Code Reviews)
+- backup your projects
+- great way for companies to see your skillset!
+- release to production

 ## Who uses Git & Github?